The Author

 I not only learned the power of holding my tongue at a young age, but also the power of holding a pen.
 My thoughts become real and manageable when they become words, and my words are much more eloquent and useful when they land on a page.

-After my first child was born I was desperate to tell her things she was far too young to comprehend, so I wrote letters for her to read when she was older.
+After my first child was born, I was desperate to tell her things she was far too young to comprehend, so I wrote letters for her to read when she was older.
 And now that she is older, I am desperate to tell her things she has no interest in hearing from me.
-So I write the words down hoping one day she will be ready to read them.
+So I write the words down in hopes that one day she will be ready to read them.